zenml-io/zenml-projects/customer-churn/README.md

 export ECR_REGISTRY_NAME=<your ECR registry name>
 # the S3 bucket name
 export S3_BUCKET_NAME=<your S3 bucket name>
+# the namespace where Kubeflow is installed in the remote cluster
+export KUBEFLOW_NAMESPACE=kubeflow
 ```

 1. Install the cloud provider ZenML integrations